leoshtika/api-boilerplate-yii2/README.md

 Crowd Notes
 ===========
-This is a notes manager application created with Yii2, providing backend, frontend and RESTful API It can be used for cheat sheets, password keeper, grocery list and much more!
+This is a notes manager application created with Yii2, providing backend, frontend and RESTful API.
+It can be used for cheat sheets, password keeper, grocery list and much more!

 Requirements